Altair Pathfinder [Millenium Space]

 The objectives of the mission are:

 Millennium Space Systems has signed a contract with NanoRacks LLC to launch the satellite into Low Earth Orbit (LEO) via the International Space Station (ISS).
-The spacecraft will be carried to the station in 2017 via the Cygnus CRS-7 cargo flight.
+The spacecraft was carried to the station in 2017 via the Cygnus CRS-7 cargo flight, from where the satellite was deployed on 17 May 2017.

 |Type / Application:||Technology|